7 Secrets to Writing a Great Cover Letter

 - Contact Information (Name, E-Mail, Phone Number) at the top of the page

 - Introductory paragraph, including a brief introduction to you and your background.
-For example, you may say, “As a student at Fremont College, I studied <blank> which had given me a wide variety of knowledge and experience in the field.”
+For example, you may say, “As a student at Fremont University, I studied <blank> which had given me a wide variety of knowledge and experience in the field.”
 You will also want to include the reason why you are writing.
 Typically, this is to apply to a specific position, which you should mention by name.

 - Body Paragraph(s) which include examples of your skills or experience that are relevant to the position you are applying for.
 You want to choose your examples carefully to ensure you are matching your skills and experiences with the skills and experiences the employer is looking for.
 Mentioning specific examples that are also reflected on your resume will often encourage the employer to take a look at that as well.

 - Conclude with a “call to action,” such as your hope to speak with the employer in person.

 A cover letter should be no longer that one page.
 This document is not meant to be a complete summary of your resume.
 Instead, it is written for specific positions you are applying to.
 With a position in mind, you will pull specific examples from your resume to highlight in your cover letter.
 Because cover letters are written for specific positions you are applying to, it is important that you write a new cover letter each time you submit an application.
 You should not use the same cover letter multiple times.
 While this may see tedious, this single act can set you leaps and bounds ahead of other candidates in the eyes of potential employers.